advertisement

 The layoffs reportedly affected departments companywide, including positions in business, catalogue, design and video production, publicity, sales and more, including significant reductions in A&R and marketing.
 They also included executive vice president and general manager Andy West, as previously reported by Billboard Canada.

-According to a 2024 annual report by Warner Music Canada, there were previously approximately 200 employees working in Canada, which would mean the layoffs represent at least 12% of the workforce.
+According to a 2025 annual report by Warner Music Canada, there were previously approximately 185 employees working in Canada, which would mean the layoffs represent at least 12 to 13% of the workforce – though some have suggested the percentages could be higher.

 In a statement to Billboard Canada, Warner Music did not confirm the number of layoffs or budget or resource details for Canadian operations, but affirmed their commitment to investing in Canadian artists and staff.